-When Zig, Zag, Zen: Psychedelics and Buddhism came out in April 2001, the first Internet bubble had burst but the world had not yet fallen to pieces.
-The book included essays by Buddhist luminaries such as Huston Smith, Jack Kornfield, Allan Badiner, Erik Davis, and John Perry Barlow and mined the tricky territory between Buddhism and psychedelics—which in America at least had long been at odds with one another.
+When Zig Zag Zen: Psychedelics and Buddhism came out in April 2001, the first Internet bubble had burst but the world had not yet fallen to pieces.
+The book included mind-bending artwork by artists like Alex Grey and essays by Buddhist luminaries such as Huston Smith, Jack Kornfield, Allan Badiner, Erik Davis, and John Perry Barlow and mined the tricky territory between Buddhism and psychedelics—which in America at least had long been at odds with one another.

-Zig, Zag Zen refuted this easy duality, that meditation was the good and true path and psychedelics a distraction.
+Zig Zag Zen refuted the easy duality, that meditation was the good and true path and psychedelics a distraction.
 It opened up a conversation that had been simmering in the Buddhist community.
-Its able guides provided a vocabulary and a framework for talking about psychedelics and Buddhist practice, free of fear and judgement.
+Its able guides provided a vocabulary and a framework for talking about psychedelics and Buddhist practice, free of fear and judgment.